-Springfield, Mo.
-Thanks to the help of our supporters, Convoy of Hope has been able to serve Puerto Ricans impacted by Tropical Storm Isaias that blew through the island on July 30.
-More than 131,000 meals were distributed in the community of Mayaguez this week, as well as thousands of gallons of water and hygiene kits.
+Thanks to the help of our supporters, Convoy of Hope has served Puerto Ricans impacted by Tropical Storm Isaias that blew through the island on July 30.
+More than 131,000 meals were distributed in the community of Mayagüez this week, as well as thousands of gallons of water and hygiene kits.
 None of this would have been possible without the support of our friends and donors, and our incredible partnership with Caribbean Produce.

 August 13, 2020 | 3:30 p.m.

 Convoy of Hope has initiated a response in Puerto Rico.
-Our team on the island will be purchasing water and food to distribute to the areas in need.
-We also are providing a container full of food to a local food bank so they can serve those in need.
+Our team on the island will be purchasing water and food to distribute to areas in need.
+We also are providing a container of food to a local food bank to affected individuals.
 We also have supplies prepositioned on the island so we can quickly distribute them.

 Want to stay informed on all the latest Convoy of Hope disaster responses?
 Sign up for “Disaster Insider” text messages by texting INSIDER to 68828.*

 *Convoy of Hope SMS opt-in.
 Message frequency may vary.
 Message & Data rates may apply.
 Reply STOP to 68828 to cancel.

 Instead of just teaching a skill, Convoy of Hope is giving farmers in Guatemala the tools they’ll need for #sustainable practices, making a generational impact.
 Read their stories at https://h.ope.is/3wBvx0D.